 Inheritance: Autosomal codominant.

-Cause: Gene variants affect enzyme expression or activity.
+Cause: Gene variants affect enzyme function.

 Variants Tested: See the Additional Technical Information document.